 Western red-cedar (RC)

-Native to the Pacific north-west of America with a wide range from Alaska to California and also inland to the Cascade Mountains.
+Native to the Pacific north-west of America with a wide range from Alaska to California and inland to the Cascade Mountains.

-Grows best on medium to very rich soils with fresh to moist soil moisture but will tolerate calcareous soils if grown under light shelter.
+Grows best on medium to very rich brown earth soils with fresh to moist soil moisture but will tolerate calcareous soils if grown under light shelter.
 Not suited to very poor and very dry soils but will grow on gleys and occurs on some peat soils in its natural range.

 Further detail on the site requirements of western red-cedar in current and future climates can be examined using the Forest Research Ecological Site Classification Decision Support System (ESC).ECOLOGICAL SITE CLASSIFICATION TOOL

 Western red-cedar has rapid growth and high-volume production on suitable sites and can regenerate freely from 10 years of age, under suitable conditions across Britain.
 This potential for regeneration can be very useful when desired; but may be considered invasive when not.

 Yield classes range from 12 to 24 depending on site suitability.
 The species lack of tolerance to cold and exposure can often lead to trees of poor form (e.g., multi-stemmed).
 These factors mean that it should not be used for afforestation of open ground, but it can be planted under shade.

 Shade tolerance means the species is suited to regeneration, underplanting or group planting as part of continuous cover forestry.
 The species is best suited to mixed species stands of irregular structure rather than pure planting on open sites.
 Quality can suffer in mixed stands as the tree tends to form heavy buttressed stems.
 Can be grown in mixture with other conifers such as Sitka spruce and Douglas-fir: often it’s natural partners in the forests of the Pacific north-west and selected broadleaved species as a nurse.